latent-variable/Google_Dino_AI/README.md

 **1 Hidden Layer**

-The hidden layer has 3 nodes and use the $$tanh$$ as the activation function
+The hidden layer has 3 nodes and use the **tanh** as the activation function